SimCMinMax/AutoSimC/README.md

 - -i inputFile : This is the input file.
 You can have multiple settings.ini files in case you have multiple char/spec/want to test different things. just type the settings file. (ie : input.txt)
 - -o outputFile : this is the output file.
 As the input file, you can have different output file (ie : out.simc)
 - -quiet : Option for disabling Console-output.
 Generates the outputfile much faster for large permuation-size
-- -sim : Enabled automated simulation and ranking for the top 3 dps-gear-combinations.
+- sim : Enables automated simulation and ranking for the top 3 dps-gear-combinations.
 Might take a long time, depending on number of permutations.
-Edit the simcraft-path in splitter.py to point to your simc-installation.
-The result.html will be saved in temp_step3.
+  - Edit the simcraft-path in settings.py to point to your simc-installation.
+The result.html will be saved in results-subfolder.
          There are 2 modes available for calculating the possible huge amount of permutations:
-         Static and dynamic mode:
+  - Static and dynamic mode:
-         Static uses a fixed amount of simc-iterations at the cost of quality; default-settings are 100, 1000 and 10000 for each stage.
+    - Static uses a fixed amount of simc-iterations at the cost of quality; default-settings are 100, 1000 and 10000 for each stage.
-         Dynamic mode lets you set the target_error-parameter from simc, resulting in a more accurate ranking.
+    - Dynamic mode lets you set the target_error-parameter from simc, resulting in a more accurate ranking.
 Stage 1 can be entered at the beginning in the wizard.
-Stage 2 is set to target_error=0.4, and 0.1 for the final stage 3.
+Stage 2 is set to target_error=0.1, and 0.05 for the final stage 3.
          (These numbers might be changed in future versions) It is now also possible to "resume" at stage1, 2 or 3, if a previous stage has been fully calculated and generated a .result in the equivalent folder.
 Please use this feature with care.
          (default: -sim stage1)
-		 You have to set the simc path in the setttings.py file.
+		 You have to set the simc path in the settings.py file.
+	- Resuming: It is also possible to resume a broken stage, e.g. if simc.exe crashed during stage1, by launching with the parameter "-sim stage2" (or stage3).
+You will have to enter the amount of iterations or target_error of the broken simulation-stage.
+(See logs.txt for details)

 After are parameters that I added to help Aethys build SimulationCraft's best legendary combinations for each class easily
 - -l Leg_List : List of legendaries to add to the template.
 Format :